How do SEO copywriting services work?

-Simply paste your article into WordPress, upload the featured image, and check everything one more time for errors or formatting issues.
+Paste your article into WordPress, upload the featured image, and check everything one more time for errors or formatting issues.

 Here are some things to keep in mind when uploading the article:

 - Make sure the URL isn’t too long.
-If your title isn’t too long, the URL can be the title.
-However, if you happen to have a long title, make the URL a shortened version of the title or the keyword itself.
-In the end, make sure the keyword is in the URL.
+If your title isn’t too long, the URL slug can be the title.
+However, if you happen to have a long title, make the URL slug a shortened version of the title or the keyword itself.
+In the end, make sure the keyword is included in the URL.

 Lastly, preview the article on the website before you publish it.
 This way, you can make sure everything is formatted correctly before hitting the publish button.